-If you have any comments, questions, and feedback, please send them to firstname.lastname@example.org or call Hollis Anderson at 402-472-6308.
+If you have any comments, questions, or feedback, please email email@example.com or contact Hollis Anderson at 402-472-6308.
 Please direct your questions to us rather than to the Matheson driver.

 Director, Procurement Services & Strategic Sourcing

 New Matheson Gas Delivery Service Model: Effective July 10, 2017

 - Scheduled delivery days assigned by campus sector

 - Approved orders in eSHOP by 11:00 am the workday prior to scheduled delivery day will be delivered on scheduled day

 - If there is no order in eSHOP, Matheson will not stop